chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

         -v ${HOME}/XebiaLabs/xl-deploy-docker/repository:/opt/xl-deploy-server/repository:rw \
         -v ${HOME}/XebiaLabs/xl-deploy-docker/archive:/opt/xl-deploy-server/archive:rw \
         --name xld xebialabs/xl-deploy:8.1

-#### Example using `docker-compose` command

-With multiple mount points, it is easier to use a Docker Compose file.

-In this example, all mount points are mapped to directories in the `<USER_HOME>/XebiaLabs` folder.

-        xld:
-          image: xebialabs/xl-deploy:8.1
-          container_name: xld
-          ports:
-           - "4516:4516"
-          links:
-           - xld
-          volumes:
-           - ~/XebiaLabs/xl-deploy-docker/archive/lib:/opt/xl-deploy-server/archive
-           - ~/XebiaLabs/xl-deploy-docker/conf:/opt/xl-deploy-server/conf
-           - ~/XebiaLabs/xl-deploy-docker/ext:/opt/xl-deploy-server/ext
-           - ~/XebiaLabs/xl-deploy-docker/hotfix/:/opt/xl-deploy-server/hotfix/
-           - ~/XebiaLabs/xl-deploy-docker/plugins:/opt/xl-deploy-server/plugins
-           - ~/XebiaLabs/xl-deploy-docker/repository:/opt/xl-deploy-server/repository

-Run the Docker Compose file using the `docker-compose up -d` command and inspect the content of the folders when the servers are up and running.
-Run the logs using this command:

-        $ docker logs -f xld

 **Note:** Before starting the containers, save the license file in the local `conf` directory: